ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 Stories can be hand-coded from scratch or built using creation tools.
 In order for a story to be shared and discovered, they must meet technical requirements.

-If you are hand coding a story, you will build them from scratch using the [AMP Framework](../../examples/?format=stories).
-Follow the [Create your first AMP Story](visual_story/?format=stories) to get started.
+If you are hand coding a story, you will build them from scratch using AMP stories.
+Follow the [Create your first AMP Story](../visual_story/index.html/?format=stories) tutorial to get started.

 Not a developer?
-Use one of many [creation tools](https://amp.dev/documentation/guides-and-tutorials/start/visual_story/?format=stories) to build your Story!
+Use one of many [creation tools](../../../tools/?format=stories) to build your Story!

 ## Story discoverability